leonidpur/thriftvsgrpc/README.md

 ## Special technologies
 gRPC is more than idiomatic RPC.
 Examples of thechnologines absent in Thrift are:

-**Streams** - Similar to Websocket’s opposite traffic.
-Server can return not just concrete data but a “stream”.
+**Streams** - Similar to Websocket’s oncoming traffic.
+Server can return not just concrete data but a handle to “stream”.
 Client can read the stream as long as Server sends new data.
+It's very handy feature not only when you get many asynchronous frames from server.
+Another use can be call to prolonged operation when server returns to client intermadiate statuses.
-Thrift has no such“callbacks”.
-If you Thrift’s server has data to push you should create opposite Server on Client-side
+Thrift has no such “callbacks”.
+If you Thrift’s server has data to push you should create opposite Server on Client-side.

 **gRPC/Protobuf Arena** - reuse of memory from pool for frequent object creations

-**gRPC call cancelation** - Client can terminate request explicitly or by timeout untill it has returned.
+**gRPC call cancelation** - Client can terminate request explicitly or by timeout even before it returns.

 ## Conclusion
 Which one to choose?

 *Thrift* looks preferable when you:
 * Look for mature, time-tested idiomatic RPC
-* May overwrite specific components if you have custom transport, encoding e.t.c
+* Want to overwrite specific components if you have custom transport, encoding e.t.c
-* Have model of limited scale and look for the best performer (somewhat sort real-time) for that concrete model
+* Have model of limited scale and look for the best performer (somewhat soft real-time) for that concrete model
 * You need to economize resources (Embedded platform)
 * Your language is not supported by gRPC/Protobuf (For example, Rust)